MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

     .. group-tab:: ``multiplex_*.tsv``

         There are as many multiplex output files as multiplexes used in the RWR analysis.
-This file contains three
-        columns:
+It contains **RWR scores** for each node and three columns:

         - ``multiplex``: multiplex folder name
         - ``node``: name of node inside the multiplex (e.g. target genes, pathways ...)